FFTAI/fftai.github.io/docs/client_sdk/overview.md

 # Overview

-The SDK plays a vital role in applications seeking to command the GR-1, acquire sensor data, establish payload services, etc.
+The SDK operates based on the concept of encapsulation, neatly organizing essential robot functions into separate classes, each equipped with specialized methods.
+Developers can make use of these encapsulated capabilities through provided interfaces, making it easy to create customized applications seamlessly.
+Whether you need to fine-tune low-level motor operations, coordinate complex high-level motion sequences, manage audio/video transmission, implement SLAM for mapping, or monitor odometry, the SDK's modular structure ensures flexibility and simplicity for developers to customize their solutions.

-Operating on the principle of encapsulation, the SDK neatly packages fundamental robot functions into distinct classes, each armed with specialized methods.
-Developers can harness these encapsulated capabilities through provided interfaces, facilitating the seamless creation of customized applications.
-Whether fine-tuning low-level motor operations, orchestrating high-level motion sequences, handling audio/video transmission, implementing SLAM for mapping, or monitoring odometry, the SDK's modular structure ensures flexibility and simplicity in customization for developers.
+This reference guide is designed to assist you in navigating the various modules and classes, demonstrating how they can be effectively employed in application development.
+It serves as a fundamental resource for developers.

-This quickstart guide provides a step-by-step walkthrough to help you install the necessary SDK libraries (both in Python and JavaScript/TypeScript) and run basic programs for GR-1 control.
+!> Please note that we assume you have already installed your preferred SDK packages.
+If you haven't done so yet, please refer to [Setting Up Python Client SDK](quick_start/setup_for_physical_robot?id=setting-up-python-client-sdk) or [Setting Up JavaScript/TypeScript Client SDK](quick_start/setup_for_physical_robot?id=setting-up-javascripttypescript-client-sdk) section for installation instructions.